keledi456/sweet-sweet-crumbs-/README.md

 Course: WEDE 5020 PART 3

 ## 🌐 Project Overview
-The Sweet Crumbs Bakery website is a responsive website developed using HTML and CSS,javaScript and SEO implementation..
-The website provides information about the bakery, its products, and allows users to make enquiries and contact the business.
+The Sweet-Sweet Crumbs Bakery website is a responsive website developed using HTML and CSS,javaScript and SEO implementation.The website provides information about the bakery, its products, and allows users to make enquiries and contact the business.

 ---